Incredibly Easy, Delicious & Healthy Penne Pesto

 First, get your pasta going.
 Your pesto will be ready before your pasta is ready!
 It is that fast and easy!

 Now, In your food processor or blender, combine the basil, spinach, garlic, and nuts.
 Pulse until coarsely chopped.
 Next, add 1/2 of the oil and process until fully incorporated and smooth.
-Now add the rest of the oil and cheese.
+Now add the rest of the oil and parmesan cheese (or nutritional yeast).
 Pulse again till smooth.

-Now, In a pan or pot large enough to hold everything ( I used the same pot I had boiled my pasta in ) Warm your pesto over low heat for about a minute or so, now whisk in your yogurt.
+Now, In a pan or pot large enough to hold everything ( I used the same pot I had boiled my pasta in ) Warm your pesto over low heat for about a minute or so, now whisk in your yogurt or sour cream.
 Season with salt and pepper, and toss in your penne!
 That's it!

-Serve topped with a bit more of your grated cheese!
+Serve topped with a bit more of your vegan parmesan or nooch!

 If you give it a try I'd love to hear about it!